 Sherlock is a skilled manipulator.
 He's a very good actor (he can cry on cue) and he knows what parts he needs to play in order to get someone to do what he wants.
 This includes rather shamelessly exploiting Molly's crush on him in "The Blind Banker" to prove a point to Lestrade's replacement for the the visible dots are used to intimidate the hostages and later John and then Sherlock himself.
 These were also foreshadowed in the depisode.

 Also the serial killer in the first episode.
-He first talks Holmes into his Evil Plan without even using his gun by manipulating Holmes's arrogance and curiosity.
-Then, once Holmes reveals that the gun is a fake in any case and he has no need to take a pill at all, he gets him to take it anyway to prove that he's really the smartest.
+He first talks Sherlock into his Evil Plan without even using his gun by manipulating Sherlock's arrogance and curiosity.
+Then, once Sherlock reveals that the gun is a fake in any case and he has no need to take a pill at all, he gets him to take it anyway to prove that he's really the smartest.
 He's only stopped by a well-placed shot from John.

 Interestingly, the serial killer in the pilot version of the first story was not this way at all: the cabbie simply drugs Sherlock in public (with everyone around assuming thanks to his acting that he's simply drunk), drags him back to his home, and presents him with the pill game when Sherlock is still too drugged to really fight him off.
 He even threatens to simply force the pill down his throat if Sherlock refuses.
 The cabbie only tries manipulating him after the police have arrived outside, thanks to John noticing something was off.

 Moriarty is also a master manipulator.
 He's particularly good at playing Sherlock himself — as illustrated to a devastating effect in "The Reichenbach Fall".

 Mexican Standoff: The series 1 finale ends with half a dozen of Jim Moriarty's snipers aiming at Sherlock and John, while Sherlock is himself aiming at an explosive-laden jacket at Jim's feet.